CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Useful aliases
 -------------------

-This section provides a list of some potentially useful aliases that leverage the CICE scripts.
+This section provides a list of some potentially useful shell aliases that leverage the CICE scripts.
 These are not defined by CICE and are not required for using CICE.
-They are provided as a sample of the types of things that can be done by users.
+They are provided as an example of what could be done by users.

 The current **ice_in**, **cice.settings**, and **env.[machine]** files are copied from the case directory into the run directory when the model is run.
 Users can create aliases leveraging the variables in these files.
-Aliases like the following can be established to quickly switch between case and run directories and query or carry out other tasks
+Aliases like the following can be established in shell startup files or otherwise at users discretion:
-quickly:

 .. code-block:: bash